Costa Rica, Central America -

 Length: 17 DaysCompleting Grades: 8-12

 Destination: San Jose, Costa RicaTuition: $4,995

 Join us in Costa Rica as we journey down el sendero – “our own trail” – experiencing life off the beaten path in the shadow of the Turrialba Volcano.
 Our 17-day teen community service trip and Spanish immersion program in Costa Rica takes us through the beautiful country as we visit mountains, a rainforest, and beaches.

 For the first time, I felt like I belonged to something much greater and was filled with joy...this trip allowed me to do a lot of self-reflection, and through that extensive process, I gained a better understanding of the people in my life, my social responsibility to the world, and my identity.”
 Maria C, 2017, El Sendero

 Improve your Spanish as we immerse ourselves in a rural community within the Turrialba Valley to repair family homes and teach English to local children – making time to surf, sea kayak, zip-line, and whitewater raft.

-Keep scrollling to learn more about this trip for teens who want to achieve Spanish fluency and make a real difference while having an unforgettable Central American summer travel adventure!
+Keep scrollling to learn more about this trip for teens who want to achieve Spanish proficiency and make a real difference while having an unforgettable Central American summer travel adventure!

 Costa Rica // You Don't Want to Miss...